 Choose a Registered Investment Advisor (RIA) who meets SEC compliance requirements to mitigate risk.
 Unlike other types of financial advisors, such as broker-dealers, RIAs have a fiduciary obligation to act in your nonprofit’s best interest and offer you the lowest-cost products that meet your needs.

 We also recommend finding an Investment Advisor who works exclusively with nonprofits.
-Your needs as a NPO vary greatly from personal or for profit investment strategies so having an expert who can speak into industry standards and best practices, and make recommendation on policies and procedures as well as investment strategies is incredibly valuable.
+Your needs as an NPO vary greatly from personal or for-profit investment strategies so having an expert who can speak to industry standards and best practices, and make recommendations on policies and procedures as well as investment strategies is incredibly valuable.

 How Much Money Does a Typical Nonprofit Have to Invest?